 Group therapy

 Group therapy involves one or more therapists working with several people at the same time.
 It provides a supportive environment for individuals to share their experiences, emotions, and concerns with others who are going through similar challenges.
-The goal of group therapy is to provide a safe space for individuals to learn about themselves, develop new coping skills, and build relationships with others.
+The goal of group therapy is to provide a space for individuals to learn about themselves, develop new coping skills, and build relationships with others.

 Human Givens therapy